A bit about me!

 Milo (right)

 By continuously immersing ourselves in new perspectives and experiences by creating and absorbing art, we make ourselves more open-minded.
-And we live better because of it.
+Acting has taught me to always lead with curiosity, for we always have something to learn from other people.
+And I have found that to never stop learning is to never stop loving.

 As an actor,